AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 The rest of the package to your song goes in /Songs.
 Example.

-Songs/korn.chart           (Required: The .chart file) Songs/korn.jpg             (Optional: The image for the album art) Songs/korn_advanced.chart  (Optional: Only needed for advanced charts) Songs/korn_highway.jpg     (Optional: Custon note highway art)
+Songs/korn.chart           (Required: The .chart file)

+Songs/korn.jpg             (Optional: The image for the album art)

+Songs/korn_advanced.chart  (Optional: Only needed for advanced charts)

+Songs/korn_highway.jpg     (Optional: Custon note highway art)

-Everything follow the format filename of the .mp3
+Example of another .mp3 file.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/7b553db9-778c-4e59-8342-a0ec65bbfc0d)